willbmisled/cyanoscope/fieldnotes/20180802_mashapaug_pond.knit.md

 * Who: Stephen Shivers and Bryan
 * Where: Warwick Pond
 * When: August 2, 2018
-* How:  3 m vertical tow with a 50 `r paste0(expression("\U03BC"), "m")` plankton net.
+* How:  3 m vertical tow with a 50 μm plankton net.
 Sample stored cold overnight then viewed with a inverted microscope.
 * General Comments:  The lake has a nasty bloom.
 Hot and muggy day.
-The algae torch indicated a total chlorophyll around 50 `r paste0(expression("\U03BC"), "g / l")` of which almost all was attributed to cyanobacteria.
+The algae torch indicated a total chlorophyll around 50 μg / l of which almost all was attributed to cyanobacteria.
 * Qualitative phytoplankton assessment - relative abundance assessed visually on a 1 - 5 scale with 1 being low abundance (rare).
 We found the following taxa:

 Taxon                       | Abundance | link